weiguoPian/AV-CIL_ICCV2023/README.md

 ```
 sh run_incremental_fine_tuning.sh 'dataset' 'modality'
 ```

-The 'dataset' should be in [AVE, ksounds, VGGSound_100], and the 'modality' should be in [audio, visual, audio-visual].
+where the 'dataset' should be in [AVE, ksounds, VGGSound_100], and the 'modality' should be in [audio, visual, audio-visual].

 For the upper bound, please run